-- The administration of the scheme is managed by the Hub and they are the overall budget holder.
-The Hub received all requests for DHP and makes decisions.
-The Revenue and Benefits Service undertakes calculation and payments of subsequent DHP awards. - The scheme is of a discretionary nature; a claimant has no statutory right to payment and no statutory right to appeal. - The total amount an Authority can pay out in any financial year is cash limited by the Secretary of State. - The policy is predicated on the assumption that Council policy will not provide any additional funding on top of the DWP annual funding, allocation for DHP's. - Discretionary Housing Payments are not payments of Housing Benefit/Housing element, but at least the minimum amount of Housing Benefit/allowance must be in payment for each week a Discretionary Housing Payment is made. - At least the minimum amount of Housing Benefit/element must be in pay.
+- The administration of the scheme is managed by the Welfare Support team and they are the overall budget holder.
+The team receives all requests for DHP and makes decisions - The Revenue and Benefits Service undertakes relevant calculations and arranges payments of subsequent DHP awards - The scheme is of a discretionary nature; a claimant has no statutory right to payment and no statutory right to appeal - The total amount an Authority can pay out in any financial year is cash limited by the Secretary of State - The policy is predicated on the assumption that the Council will not provide any additional funding on top of the DWP annual funding - Discretionary Housing Payments are not payments of Housing Benefit/Universal Credit Housing element

+An underlying entitlement to Housing Benefit or Universal Credit housing allowance must be in place at the time of application.